botanio/sdk/README.md

  * Get an API key at the settings tab and save it.
 You will use it as a token for Botan API calls.

 ## SDK usage
-Or you can issue Botan API calls via the HTTP API.
-We also have libraries for the following programming languages:
+We have libraries for the following programming languages:
  * JavaScript
  * Python
  * Ruby

+ Or you can call Botan API via the HTTP (described below).

 ### Javacript example